 As a parent, you may feel guilt, shame, and anger.
 You may be disgusted by the problem.
 It’s important to be patient with your child.
 Don’t blame, get angry at, or punish your child for having an accident.
 Give your child love and support.

 If your child's encopresis is caused by another health problem, treating that condition may help.

 You may help prevent stool soiling if you avoid any emotional upsets while your child is toilet training.
 Children who have a negative experience using the toilet may avoid going to the bathroom.
 This leads to constipation and, over time, encopresis.

 Toilet training should be delayed until your child is emotionally and physically ready.
 Your child's healthcare provider can help you figure out when your child may be ready.
 You can also help your child have regular bowel movements by making some diet and lifestyle changes.
 Give your child high-fiber foods and limit high-fat and high-sugar foods.
 Make sure your child drinks plenty of fluids, such as water.
 And keep your child physically active.

 Living with encopresis

 It may be helpful to have your child sit on the toilet twice a day for 10 minutes.
 This helps encourage regular bowel movements.
+Try doing this 10-20 minutes after your child eats.
 Keeping a notebook or log of stool soiling accidents may also help.
 You and your child can see if there is a pattern to the accidents.
 Or you may find there are some triggers that can be controlled.
 Your child's healthcare provider can also give helpful suggestions and medicines as needed.